-Fiction: sterilization causes cancer
+Fiction: sterilisation causes cancer

-Fiction: only certain females can take sterilization
+Fiction: only certain women can undergo sterilisation

-Fiction: females no longer ovulate after sterilization
+Fiction: females no longer ovulate after sterilisation

-Fiction: females lose their sex drive
+Fiction: women who have sterilisation lose their sex drive

 People often think that this procedure will cause a loss of sex drive.

-It would be false to think that female sterilization involves the removal of some or all of a female’s reproductive organs – some people even think this includes removal of the vagina itself (ouch!)
+It would be false to think that female sterilisation involves the removal of some or all of a female’s reproductive organs – some people even think this includes removal of the vagina itself (ouch!)

 During the operation, ovaries, uterus and cervix all remain in the same place as they were before.
 The only organs affected are the Fallopian tubes, which are blocked or cut.